-The simple test that helps make tennis elbow easy
+The simple tests that helps make tennis elbow easy

-The following simple test will demonstrate this principle, showing the patient you have identified the cause of his or her problem and providing a clear rationale and direction for treatment.
+The following simple tests will demonstrate this principle, showing the patient you have identified the cause of his or her problem and providing a clear rationale and direction for treatment.

 - Deeply palpate the epicondyle, noting it’s tenderness.
 It is usually worth having the patient do this his or herself to help understand the problem first hand without any thought of the practitioner using differing pressure in subsequent tests.